Living well with COPDSee all parts of this guide Hide guide parts

 If you are using oxygen therapy, tell your travel operator and airline before you book your holiday, as you may need to get a medical form from your GP.
 If you are using long-term oxygen therapy, arrange to take an adequate oxygen supply with you abroad.

-Want to know more, read the British Lung Foundation information about going on holiday with a lung condition
+For further information, read the British Lung Foundation information about going on holiday with a lung condition.

 Money and financial support